AsirShahid/Automate-the-Boring-Stuff/Section 10: Regular Expressions/Section 10.md

     ['o', 'o', 'o', 'e', 'a', 'a', 'o', 'o']
     ['ea', 'oo']
     ['R', 'b', 'c', 'p', ' ', 't', 's', ' ', 'b', 'b', 'y', ' ', 'f', 'd', '.']

+<a id="org75cc9d8"></a>

+# Regex Dot-Star and the Caret/Dollar Characters

+In our last lesson, we learned that we can use a ^ at the start of the square brackets in order to create a negative character class.
+We can also use a carrot at the start of a regular expression to indicate that the match needs to occur at the beginning of the text.
+We can also put a dollar sign at the end of the regular expression to indicate that the string has to match at the end with the regex pattern.

+    import re

+    beginsWithHelloRegex=re.compile(r"^Hello")

+    mo=beginsWithHelloRegex.search("Hello there")
+    print(mo.group())

+    mo=beginsWithHelloRegex.search("He said Hello!")
+    print(mo)

+    endsWithWorldRegex=re.compile(r"world!$")

+    mo=endsWithWorldRegex.search("Hello world!")
+    print(mo.group())

+    mo=endsWithWorldRegex.search("Hello world!!!")
+    print(mo)

+    Hello
+    None
+    world!
+    None

+If we use both ^ at the beginning and $ at the end of our regex then that must indicate that the pattern must match the entire string.

+    import re